 Nowhere will this prove to be more true should something affect you or your partner’s health.
 Make sure there are healthcare directives in place for you two, and for your children.
 Everyone wants to be able to protect their loved ones’ best interests and in the past – though hopefully less so now – this has been a battlefield between the hospitals, family-of-origin, and the partner of the ill person.
 Make sure to also have wills which clearly spell out the custody rights of the children.
 While it is not enjoyable to contemplate one’s own demise, imagine what might happen if your parents, who might never have approved of your partner, decide to pursue custody of their grandchild, or the close male friend who offered to be a sperm donor for one of your children, changes his mind once he hears you have died.

-We here at San Diego Family Mediation Center are pleased to say that we have a great interest in, along with significant experience, in helping same sex partners work through each and every issue which can arise in our unique circumstances.
+We here at West Coast Family Mediation Center are pleased to say that we have a great interest in, along with significant experience, in helping same sex partners work through each and every issue which can arise in our unique circumstances.
 It is exciting to us to embrace the landmark Supreme Court decision and proudly apply it to your rights as a family.
-Give us a call today and enact those rights that we have finally achieved, to protect your family now, and in the future.
+Contact West Coast Family Mediation Center and enact those rights that we have finally achieved, to protect your family now, and in the future.